-Fever (also known as pyrexia or controlled hyperthermia) is when a human's body temperature goes above the normal range of 36-37C (98-100F) - it is a common medical sign.
+Fever is when a human's body temperature goes above the normal range of 36–37° Centigrade (98–100° Fahrenheit).
+It is a common medical sign.

-An elevated body temperature (fever) is one of the ways our immune system attempts to combat an infection.
-Usually the rise in body temperature helps the individual resolve an infection.
-However, sometimes it may rise too high, in which case the fever can be serious and lead to complications.
+A high body temperature, or fever, is one of the ways our immune system attempts to combat an infection.
+Usually, the rise in body temperature helps the individual resolve an infection.
+However, sometimes it may rise too high, in which case, the fever can be serious and lead to complications.

-Physicians say that as long as the fever is mild, we do not generally need to try and bring it down - if the fever is not severe it is probably having an effect in neutralizing the bacterium or virus that is causing the infection.
+Doctors say that as long as the fever is mild, there is no need to bring it down - if the fever is not severe, it is probably helping to neutralize the bacterium or virus that is causing the infection.
 Medications to bring down a fever are called antipyretics.
 If the fever is causing undue discomfort, an antipyretic may be recommended.
-US and UK doctors say that when the fever reaches or exceeds 38ºC (100.4ºF) it is no longer mild and should be checked a couple of hours later.

 When somebody has a fever, signs and symptoms are linked to what is known as sickness behavior, and may include: